sartography/SpiffWorkflow/doc/bpmn/tasks.rst

         display_task(task)
         input("Press any key to mark task complete")

-:code:`display_task()` is the code for converting the Documentation property of the task into something that can be present to the user.
+:code:`display_task()` is the code for converting the Documentation property of the task into something that can be presented to the user.

 .. code:: python